 What this also means though is that work is part of my daily life even on weekends.

 Freedom to Design Your Own Curriculum

-The breadth of experience I have had these past 2.5 years has been incredible.
+Every student is different so needs can vary, and even with a single student their needs evolve over time.
+It’s been very rewarding to see my students grow because I have also grown.
+The breadth of experience I have had these past 4 years has been incredible.
 My students range from ages 15 to 50.

 Your Students Inspire You Everyday